 Canadian winters can get cold, wet, and gloomy.
 It’s no surprise why so many Canadians head south for the winter.
 And while vacationing in Florida is a popular option for many in northern climates, the city of Tampa Bay is too often overlooked.
 And after spending time in Tampa with kids, I can say for sure, that this city has so much to offer families.
-With great weather year-round, incredible attractions, and some of the most unforgettable and accessible nature attractions, finding amazing things to do in Tampa with kids is easy!
+With great weather year-round, incredible attractions, and some of the most unforgettable and accessible natural attractions, finding amazing things to do in Tampa with kids is easy!

 Family Fun in Tampa Bay with the Tampa CityPASS